Financial Analysis: Superior Drilling Products (SDPI) versus Its Rivals

-Superior Drilling Products (NYSE: SDPI) is one of 22 public companies in the “Oil & gas field machinery” industry, but how does it weigh in compared to its peers?
-We will compare Superior Drilling Products to similar businesses based on the strength of its analyst recommendations, dividends, earnings, profitability, institutional ownership, valuation and risk.
+Superior Drilling Products (NYSE: SDPI) is one of 22 public companies in the “Oil & gas field machinery” industry, but how does it contrast to its competitors?
+We will compare Superior Drilling Products to related businesses based on the strength of its earnings, dividends, institutional ownership, profitability, risk, valuation and analyst recommendations.

 Profitability

-This table compares Superior Drilling Products and its peers’ net margins, return on equity and return on assets.
+This table compares Superior Drilling Products and its competitors’ net margins, return on equity and return on assets.

 |Net Margins